MINAYUAN/Random-Variable-Generator/README.md

 # Random-Variable-Generator
-Generate and plot sample of Uniform, Normal, Bernoulli, Binomial, Exponential, and Standard Normal random variables using methods including LGM, Box-Muller, Polar-Marsaglia.
+Generate and plot sample of Uniform, Normal, Binomial, Exponential, and Standard Normal random variables using methods including LGM, Box-Muller, Polar-Marsaglia.

 * Part 1 - Uniform
 We want to generate 10,000 Uniformly distributed random number on [0,1] using LGM and compare with built-in python function.

 LGM empirical mean = 0.4996